mdarif551578/ronggriho-ui/README.md

-# Dhakai Threads
+# Rong Griho

-Dhakai Threads is a modern e-commerce platform built with Next.js, designed to showcase the rich textile heritage of Bangladesh with a contemporary twist.
+Rong Griho is a modern e-commerce platform built with Next.js, designed to showcase the rich textile heritage of Bangladesh with a contemporary twist.
 This application provides a seamless and engaging shopping experience for users interested in high-quality, culturally rich fashion.

 ## Core Features